soshi-matsuo/netero-react/README.md

 # Netero React App
-this is one of the most sophisticated small to-do apps!
+This is one of the most sophisticated small to-do apps!
+You can try this application from this URL: https://netero.netlify.app/